QueryDebugger/QuerySystem/README.md

 ## Run system
 1. Download the code in the `src` directory
 2. Enter the `src` directory
-3. Download Node.js, and run the `npm install ` command below to install the needed packages
+3. Download Node.js and run the `npm install` command to install the packages required by the system
-4. Run the `yarn start` command and open the browser and enter http://localhost:3000/
+4. Run the `yarn start` command
+5. Open the browser and enter http://localhost:3000/

 ## Build system
 1. Download the code in the `src` directory